freedomofpress/securedrop-docs/docs/source.rst

 ----------------------------

 Open Tor Browser and navigate to the .onion address for the SecureDrop you wish to make a submission to.
-The page should look similar to the screenshot below, although it will probably have a logo specific to the organization you are submitting to:
+The page will invite you to get started with your first submission or to log in.
+It should have a logo specific to the organization you are submitting to.

 |Source Interface with Javascript Disabled|